Covid-19 Preventative Policy | Free 3 Day Expedited Shipping orders over $50

 Sources: Cannabis, Parsnip, Green Bell Pepper, Turmeric

-Because of its strong lemon odor, gamma-terpinene is added to food, cosmetics, pharmaceuticals, and tobacco.
+Because of its strong lemon odor, gamma-terpinene is an ingredient in food, cosmetics, pharmaceuticals, and tobacco.

 Sources: Cannabis, Catnip, Lemongrass, Beebalm, Grapes

-Geraniol is widely used in perfumes and toilet solutions thanks to its rose-like aroma.
+Thanks to a rose-like aroma, geraniol is widely used in perfumes and toilet solutions.

-The therapeutic applications are relatively extensive, including as an antiviral, antifungal, antimicrobial, antioxidant, and anti-inflammatory.
+The therapeutic applications are extensive, including antiviral, anti-fungal, antimicrobial, anti-oxidant, and anti-inflammatory.

 Researchers have found the geraniol to possess anti-tumor properties on skin, oral, breast, lung, colon, prostate, pancreatic, kidney, and liver cancers.

 Geraniol not only fights several types of cancer, including lung cancer, it also improves the effectiveness of chemotherapy treatments.
 Studies also indicate it has potent anti-tumor properties with no damage to surrounding healthy tissue.
 It makes tumor cells more vulnerable to commonly used chemotherapy agents and limits their adaptive resistance.